 7. Consistency In Content Creation

 Imagine if you were planning to buy a watch.

-The rankings show you this amazing website that is optimized and has all the necessary elements and interesting blogs too.
+The rankings show you this amazing optimized website with all the necessary elements and interesting blogs.

-However, it was last updated 3 months ago.
+However, it was last updated three months ago.
 The general thought would be that they might not be looking to sell their products.

 This is where the key element of consistency shines.
 You cannot just create an engaging website without actually engaging with it.

 You need to update your content and your website from time to time.
 This is where our suggestion 3.
 Editorial Calendar comes in handy.